SkanUJkod/SkanUJkod/doc/architecture/decisions/model.md

 One guideline to avoid developing PFs with this problem is to consider the inputs and whether we can write a "plural" version of it.
 For our example this would be a PF that takes as input a list of source files, and "maps" the original PF over it in an element-wise manner.

+As a last resort, writing your own plugin is always an option.
+It should be easy enough to implement a PF composing two other PFs, but it would be best to have to write no code at all.

 #### Acyclicity

 Some static analysis frameworks allow mutual plugin dependencies, creating cycles in the execution plan graph.
-For an example of this, see Frama-C's [Plugin Development Guide](https://www.frama-c.com/download/frama-c-plugin-development-guide.pdf), doccumented by section _4.8.2 Dynamic Registration and Access_ at the time of writing this doc (version 30.0 Zinc).
+For an example of this, see Frama-C's [Plugin Development Guide](https://git.frama-c.com/pub/pub.frama-c.com/-/blob/master/download/plugin-development-guide-30.0-Zinc.pdf?ref_type=heads), doccumented by section _4.8.2 Dynamic Registration and Access_ at the time of writing this doc (version 30.0 Zinc).

 For this framework, we decided this is an unnecessary feature at the present.
 There are rarely situations where this kind of dependency is required, further so under the conceptual model of PFs we employ.
 Allowing cycles in the execution plan graph would also complicate implementing features like parallel execution, which in our opinion would provide more value.